A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Three-step estimation

-Intuitively, as covariates can be arbitrarily correlated with grouped fixed effects, the clustering problem is simpler for the approximate ``pure'' grouped fixed effects model:
+Intuitively, since covariates can be arbitrarily correlated with the unobserved grouped fixed effects, the clustering problem is simpler in the approximate ``pure'' grouped fixed effects model:

-as $ \min(N,T)\to\infty$.
+as $\min(N,T)\to\infty$.

-The interactive fixed effects literature provides various computationally simple estimators under different identifying assumptions \citep[e.g.,][]{moon2019nuclear, chernozhukov2019inference, beyhum2019squareroot, BeyhumGautier2023}.
-Large sample properties developed in Section~\ref {sec:large_sample_properties} do not depend on the rate of convergence of the computationally simple preliminary estimator which is generally less than $\sqrt{NT}$.
-Only an upper bound on this rate must be known to implement the method, which is the case for all the above-mentioned approaches under regularity conditions.
+The interactive fixed effects literature offers several computationally simple estimators that verify~\eqref{eq:preliminary_est} under various identifying assumptions \citep[e.g.,][]{moon2019nuclear, chernozhukov2019inference, beyhum2019squareroot, BeyhumGautier2023}.
+The large-sample properties of \( \widehat{\theta} \), established in Section~\ref{sec:large_sample_properties}, do not depend on the convergence rate of the preliminary estimator, which is typically slower than \( \sqrt{NT} \), as long as a lower bound on this rate is known and used to calibrate the clustering tuning parameter.
+Such bounds are available for all the references mentioned above, provided certain regularity conditions hold.

+As an illustrative example, consider below the nuclear-norm regularized estimator.
+Under a known upper bound on the number of groups and a factor structure on the covariates, another example is the correlated random effects estimators proposed by \cite{ChetverikovManresa2021}.
+Simulation results reported in Section~\ref{sec:mc_sim_full}, however, suggest that while \cite{ChetverikovManresa2021}'s spectral norm estimator may outperform the nuclear-norm regularized estimator under a well-specified covariate model, the iterated version of the triad pairwise-differencing estimator based on the nuclear-norm regularized estimator may outperform \cite{ChetverikovManresa2021}'s spectral and post-spectral estimators for small values of $T$.\footnote{For large values of \(T\), which is not the typical setting for which GFE models were developed, both estimators exhibit equivalent performance (although spectral and post-spectral estimators require the number of groups as input); in this case, however, many other estimators compete.}